-Draft Single Outcome Agreement 2014-2017, Council, 25 May 2014 Draft Outcome Delivery Pan 2016-19, Cabinet, 21 April 2016 Corporate Statement 2013-17, Cabinet, 7 November 2013
+Draft Outcome Delivery Plan 2017-20, Cabinet, 23 March 2017 Draft Single Outcome Agreement 2014-2017, Council, 25 May 2014 Corporate Statement 2013-17, Cabinet, 7 November 2013

 Contents Page Introduction Our Outcome Delivery Plan Our Local Area Profile 2 3 4 Section 1 Our Strategic Outcomes and Intermediate Outcomes: This section includes diagrams detailing our intermediate outcomes, contributions, and critical activities and indicators.
 1 All children in East Renfrewshire experience a stable and secure start to their lives and are supported to succeed.
 7 2 East Renfrewshire residents are fit and active and have the skills for learning, life and work.
 12 3 East Renfrewshire is a thriving, attractive and sustainable place for businesses and residents.
 19 4 East Renfrewshire residents are safe and supported in their communities and homes.
 24 5 Older people and people with long term conditions in East Renfrewshire are valued; their voices are heard and they are supported to enjoy full and positive lives for longer.
 31 Section 2 Our Strategic Outcomes: Customer, Efficiency and People This section includes diagrams detailing our Customer, Efficiency and People outcomes, contributions, critical activities and indicators.
-38 Section 3 Our Finances This section sets out revenue budgets for departments.
-The figures for 2018-19 and 2019-20 are indicative and may be subject to change based on developments at a national government level.
-46 9 Annexes Data notes Integrating National, Community Planning Partnership and Council outcomes The golden thread Our Vision 48
+38 Section 3 Our Finances This section sets out revenue budgets for departments 46 Annexes Data notes Integrating National, Community Planning Partnership and Council outcomes The golden thread Our Vision 48